nexpy/nxrefine/docs/source/installation.rst

 All the files in the ``nxserver`` directory will have group read/write permissions to allow them to be updated by multiple users in that group.

-This also adds a hidden file to the home directory pointing to the server directory, so that the server path can be read in future login sessions.
+This also adds a hidden file to the home directory, containing the path to the server directory, so that the server path can be read in future login sessions.
 Each user should then issue the same command to store the server directory in their own home directory.
 If the server directory already exists, it is not touched.
-In principle, this only needs to be run once,
+In principle, this only needs to be run once, but it could be

 NXRefine uses file-based locking to prevent corruption of data files.
 This system is provided by the